sumamarahim/python-for-absolute-beginner/README.md

 ## Week 1: Introduction and Basics

-### Class 1: Introduction to iCodeGuru and Programming Basics
+### Class 1: Introduction to Sumahim and Programming Basics
-- Introduction of iCodeGuru
+- Introduction of Sumahim
 - What is a programming language?
 - Installing IDE (Integrated Development Environment)